Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Alabama vs. Maryland: Betting Trends, Record ATS, Home/Road Splits - Second Round

-A spot in the Sweet 16 of the NCAA Tournament South Region bracket is on the line when the No. 1 seed Alabama Crimson Tide (30-5) meet the No. 8 seed Maryland Terrapins (22-12) on Saturday at TBA.
+A spot in the Sweet 16 of the NCAA Tournament South Region bracket is on the line when the No. 1 seed Alabama Crimson Tide (30-5) meet the No. 8 seed Maryland Terrapins (22-12) on Saturday at 9:40 PM on TBS.
 Alabama has been installed as an 8.5-point favorite to win this second round matchup.
-The over/under for the matchup is 144.5.
+The matchup has an over/under of 144.5 points.

 Alabama vs. Maryland Odds & Info